Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas

-In this work, we will study momentum transport driven by certain magnetic field line topologies. ``Topology'' refers to how, if at all, the field lines close on themselves.
+In this work, we will study momentum transport arising in certain magnetic field line topologies. ``Topology'' refers to how, if at all, the field lines close on themselves.
 This is determined by the safety factor $q$, the number of toroidal circuits a field line executes around the torus for each poloidal circuit.
 On a $q = 2$ magnetic surface, all field lines exactly close on themselves after two toroidal circuits and one poloidal circuit.
 On any integer $q \in \mathbb{Z}$ surface, if turbulent eddies can extend at least one poloidal turn along field lines, they will ``bite their own tails.''
-This is called parallel turbulent self-interaction \cite{AjaySelfInteraction2019, BallBoundaryCond2020}, which can dramatically change turbulent transport \cite{VolcokasUltraLongEddies2023, VolvcokasLinearSelfInteraction2024, VolvcokasNonlinearSelfInteraction2024, StOngePhaseFactor2023}.
+This is called parallel turbulent self-interaction \cite{AjaySelfInteraction2019, BallBoundaryCond2020, VolcokasUltraLongEddies2023, VolvcokasLinearSelfInteraction2024, VolvcokasNonlinearSelfInteraction2024, StOngePhaseFactor2023}, which is necessary for the mechanism studied here.
 On other rational $q \in \mathbb{Q}$ surfaces (e.g. $q=3/2=1.5$), turbulent eddies can self-interact, but only if they extend multiple poloidal turns.
 Specifically, the denominator of the rational value corresponds to the number of poloidal turns the field line executes before closing, which is called its ``order.''
 Self-interaction tends to be stronger for lower-order rational values and when magnetic shear $\hat{s} \equiv (r/q) dq/dr \ll 1$ is weak (which enables longer eddies \cite{BallBoundaryCond2020, VolcokasUltraLongEddies2023}).